The rise of virtual influencers is inevitable, becoming the fruit of the digital environment we live in — 5G, AI, Blockchain, and NFTs.

 Why should brands adopt virtual idols?

 The rise of virtual influencers is no coincidence, considering the fruit of the digital environment we live in — 5G, AI, Blockchain, and NFTs.
-According to iiMedia Research, 80 percent of netizens spend around $155 (1,000 yuan) a month on virtual idols, and 37.6 percent expressed their willingness to spend more money to support virtual idols.
-Given that, brands should actively explore this opportunity.
+According to iiMedia Research, of the over 80 percent of Chinese netizens who follow celebrities online, 63.6. percent also follow virtual idols.
+About half of them spend more than $78.50 (RMB 500) per month on virtual idols, and 37.6 percent express a willingness to spend an even greater amount.

 Moreover, virtual idols were first produced in the two-dimensional world (“二次元”) and have a big influence in this arena, which is beloved by Gen Zers who show increasing interest in ACG (anime, comics, games) content.
 Gu continued, stating, “Virtual idols are an inevitable trend.
 They are a marketing tool brands need to start paying attention to if they want to build a connection with the highly digitalized younger generation.”
 And as the virtual idol industry undergoes continuous development, iiMedia consulting analysts believe that the commercial value of digital celebrities will continuously grow.